JoelGamez/takeHomeSubmissionRoboticHoover/README.md

 ## Test Scenario Overview

-    - A README file with detailed overview and a review of the current findings can be found within the Cypress directory
+    - A PDF file with detailed overview and a review of the current findings can be found within the root directory
-        - takeHomeSubmissionRoboticHoover/cypress/README.md
+        - takeHomeSubmissionRoboticHoover/TestCoverageOverviewAndAnalysis